finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 [[Back to README]](../README.md)

-## DeletePropertyFromTransaction
+## DeletePropertiesFromTransaction

-> DeletedEntityResponse DeletePropertyFromTransaction (string scope, string code, string transactionId, string transactionPropertyKey)
+> DeletedEntityResponse DeletePropertiesFromTransaction (string scope, string code, string transactionId, List<string> propertyKeys)

-[EARLY ACCESS] Delete property from transaction
+[EARLY ACCESS] Delete properties from transaction

-Delete a single property value from a single transaction in a transaction portfolio.
+Delete one or more property values from a single transaction in a transaction portfolio.

 ### Example